R3BRootGroup/sofia/trim/README.md

 # Calibration of the energy loss: from Cal to Hit

-### Step 1: alignement of the energy loss on primary beam : Ealign and calculation of the energy loss per section Eraw_sum
+### Step 1: alignment of the energy loss on primary beam : Ealign and calculation of the energy loss per section Eraw_sum
 * This step is slightly different for rectangular or triangular anodes.
 * For the rectangular anode, each anode is aligned to the same channel, whereas for the triangular anode, the sum of Ealign per pair is aligned to the same channel.
 * Since the Ematch is calculated in Mapped2Cal, the calculation of the trimEnergyAlignGains take as input SofTrimCalData.